Skip to main

 • Potential misuse (i.e., misinformation, hate speech, etc.).

-Instructors should consider exploring these lingering questions with their students.
+Instructors should explore these lingering questions with their students.
 Given these existing questions, instructors and students are right to approach the use of Generative AI with questions and scrutiny.
 When asked to use AI for class assignments, instructors should provide students who prefer not to sign up or use those tools with appropriate accommodations.

 Varied positions on the use of AI in the classroom are to be expected and are positive signs of critical thinking and informed teaching.
 There is not a one-size-fits-all approach to teaching with AI.
 The amount of information about the ever-changing capabilities of generative AI can be overwhelming, but approaching emerging narratives with an eye for data-informed research and with your own teaching experience in mind can help you stay grounded.
 Instructors should also rely on their disciplinary expertise as they approach the unfamiliar terrain of AI in teaching and learning.
 There are many useful tools to be found in these established ways of thinking and will continue to ground us in moments of change.